Top 10 Best Ancient Civilizations

 6 India

 India was one of the two major ancient Asian civilizations, along with China.
-The city of Mohenjo Daro was one of the most innovative in ancient times, with plumbing and was comparable to the cities of the Fertile Crescent.
+The city of Mohenjo-Daro was one of the most innovative in ancient times, with plumbing, and was comparable to the cities of the Fertile Crescent.
 Later on, Aryan migrations brought their beliefs, combining with traditional Indian religions.
 Two of the major world religions, Hinduism and Buddhism, were developed.

 Large empires such as the Mauryan and Gupta Empires were established.
-There were also achievements such as Arabic numerals, the understanding of zinc, better quality medicine, the works of Kalidasa, yoga, knowledge of orbits in the solar system, algebra, the oldest dam in the world, snakes and ladders, chess, stupas, and more.
+There were also achievements such as Arabic numerals, the understanding of zinc, better-quality medicine, the works of Kalidasa, yoga, knowledge of orbits in the solar system, algebra, the oldest dam in the world, snakes and ladders, chess, stupas, and more.

 7 Persia

 Persians started the world's first largest empire, which was founded on morals.
 Persian kings did not believe in slavery and created the first declaration of human rights.
 They contributed so much to our world by creating the world's first gardens, inventing wine, alcohol for medical use, and being the main influence for Mediterranean food.
-They invented the kabob, birthday parties, the first monotheistic religion, the first feasts, domestication of horses, backgammon, and their architectural influences spread to Europe, among other things.
-They have a history that dates back to almost 9,000 years!

 8 Aztec Empire